 Are non-compete agreements enforceable in Kansas?

 If drafted properly, a non-compete agreement is enforceable in Kansas, much like any other contract between two willing parties.
 To determine enforceability, a court will examine a non-compete agreement to determine whether it meets the following requirements: (1) the purpose of the agreement must be to protect an employer's legitimate business interest; (2) the agreement cannot be overly burdensome on the employee; (3) that agreement is not against public policy; and (4) the terms of the agreement are reasonable.

 Do I need to hire an attorney to draft a non-compete agreement?

 Since non-compete agreements are not automatically enforceable, it is critical to have an experienced Kansas business attorney draft a contract that is specific to the precise circumstances that the employer wants to prevent.
 A generic agreement that is too general and overbroad will not be he upheld by the courts.

 My former employee is violating the non-compete agreement.
 What should I do?

 Upon learning that a former employee has violated the terms of a non-compete agreement, a business owner should contact a seasoned business attorney immediately.
 The sooner the attorney learns about the breach the sooner the attorney can begin to address the issue.
 Often, if a situation can be addressed early on, potentially costly and time-consuming litigation can be avoided.

-If you have questions as to whether a non-compete agreement can help protect your Kansas business, contact the Hyland Law Firm, LLC, at 913-498-1911 to schedule a free consultation.
+If you have questions as to whether a non-compete agreement can help protect your Kansas business, contact the Hyland Law Firm, LLC, to schedule a free consultation.
 Kansas City business attorney, Charles Hyland, will take the time to learn about your business and to develop strategies to help safeguard your business from unfair competition.
-For more than two decades Charles Hyland has provided business clients with exception legal services.
+For more than two decades Charles Hyland has provided business clients with exceptional legal services.